dlbewley/demo-autofs/layering/readme.md

 ## Build Configs and Layered Image

-This machineconfig is associated with the just created `worker-automount` machine config pool.

 * Create [worker-automount machineconfigpool](machineconfigpool.yaml) to use for initial testing of the image build.
 Ensure the MCP is initially **paused**.

 ```bash